1 / 6

 • Time: 45–60 minutes

 This six-page packet features 32 multi-part problems that guide students through various non-Mendelian genetics concepts.
 The resource includes dedicated sections for incomplete dominance, codominance, human blood typing, and sex-linked traits.
-Students will encounter a mix of short-answer explanations, genotype and phenotype identification, and extensive Punnett square construction.
-Clear examples and reference tables, such as a blood type donation chart, are embedded directly into the pages to support independent work.
+Students will encounter genotype identification and extensive Punnett square construction.
+Clear examples and reference tables, such as a blood type donation chart, support independent work.

 • Guided practice: The first few problems introduce definitions and provide reference tables, such as the blood type chart, to help students identify basic genotypes and phenotypes.